$p$-adic $L$-functions of Hilbert cusp forms and the trivial zero conjecture: The Trivial Zero Conjecture

 We now turn to the Taylor expansions of the functions $A_i(x)$.
 For a multi-index $n=(n_v)_{v\in E}$ of non-negative integers we denote $x^{n}=\prod\limits_{v\in E}x_v^{n_v}$.
 For each $i$ write the power series expansion

 We will prove that a large number of such coefficients vanish, a fact which is not implied by the Trivial Zero Conjecture.
 More precisely all coefficients of total degree $<e$ and as well as most coefficients in degree $e$ vanish.
+For $S\subset E$ we will write $n_S = (n_v)_{v\in S}$ and $n=(n_S,n_{E\bs S})$.